 Building the metaverse is going to take time and effort.
 But who is out there developing the infrastructure it needs?
 One of the great things about the metaverse is that it can't be created by just one entity.
 It's a combination of multiple aspects of life, work, and play.
 Small teams are on the same stage as large global companies, and anyone can help build the metaverse.
 Binance Academy has previously discussed smaller crypto metaverse projects, but here we will take a look at some of the larger players in the technology industry.

 Before we dive into what each company is doing, let's define what we mean by building the metaverse.
-If you also need a recap of what the metaverse is, read through our What Is the Metaverse? guide.
+If you also need a recap of what the metaverse is, read through our What Is the Metaverse? article.
 Building the metaverse is a similar concept to creating the internet.
 We need to develop both the content and the technology we use to connect.
 You could create an interactive play-to-earn game, a virtual goods marketplace, or a method to allow for interoperable platforms.
-There is a huge amount of possibilities for everyone to explore.

 Many of the companies we'll mention already own leading platforms in key metaverse areas.
 Tencent has WeChat, Meta has Facebook and Instagram, and Epic Games has Fortnite, to name just a few.
 It seems likely these platforms will be involved in the metaverse somehow, so it makes sense for the companies to develop metaverse solutions themselves.